 - ¼ cup lightly packed basil

-- Heaping ¼ cup pesto (I used kale pesto)
+- Heaping ¼ cup pesto , homemade or store bought

-- 1 summer squash, cut lengthwise into ½-in slices
+- 1 summer squash or zucchini, cut lengthwise into ½-in slices

 - 1 tablespoon extra-virgin olive oil